eosnetworkfoundation/grant-framework/applications/WeFund.md

 Calculate the percent and the UST amount to be returned back.
 Return back the USt to the backer wallet.

-Card Holders

 ### Ecosystem Fit

-> Help us locate your project in the EOSIO landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
 Incubation and projects launch (also after service to full deliver the roadmap)